msi-ris/Tutorials/rnaseq_cmd.md

 <div class="warn" markdown="1">

-Please note that building index files for HISAT2 arememory intensive tasks, so you will likely need to use the `ram256g` or `ram1t` queues to run your jobs.
+Please note that building index files for HISAT2 are memory intensive tasks, so you will likely need to use the `ram256g` or `ram1t` queues to run your jobs.
 For limits on these queues, please refer to the [MSI queues page](https://www.msi.umn.edu/queues).